betaglot/plantabeta/docs/guide/What/WhatGear.md

 :::

-- Planters which don't live in tents, ie not in a bush camp.
+- Plantors which don't live in tents, ie not in a bush camp.

 ## 🟠 <move>Move Tools</move>

-Tools you need to perform planter motos.
+Tools you need to perform plantor motos.

 ### 🟠 <move>Spade</move>

 - Often called a shovel, but is never used to scoop soil like a shovel.

-### 🟠 <move>Planter Bags</move>
+### 🟠 <move>Plantor Bags</move>

 ### 🟠 <move>Cache Bag</move>